Igalia/acacia/README.md

 #### Notes on NodeJS bindings

-At present, an arrays returned by the underlaying c++ functions are not implemented as native javascript array objects.
+At present, arrays returned by the underlaying c++ functions are not implemented as native javascript array objects.
 They are objects with the follow accessor functions:
 * `equals`
 * `size`
 * `capacity`